zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/create-custom-source.md

 ---
 title: Create a Custom Source
-description: Learn now to create a custom multi-instance source
+description: Learn how to create a custom multi-instance source
 ---

 Learn how to create a Custom Multi-Instance Source. {% .lead %}